THE DSI COMMUNITY GAMING

 The community’s mission is to bring together and network researchers who research and work on and with digital games.
 A vital concern is the equal balance of three fields:

 - research on games, in which the increasing importance of digital games for our culture is explored (Game Studies)

 - research with games, in which, on the one hand, digital transformations of our everyday social life are traced in nuce, and on the other hand, the attractiveness of games is used to stimulate participatory research (Game-based Research)

 - teaching with games, in which game mechanics are used for the motivating mediation of learning content (Game-based Learning, Serious and Applied games, Gamification).

 The networking supported here aims to promote digital games as a topic in university teaching and research, to establish sustainable projects, and to conduct public relations work regarding the value of digital games.
 In this way, the community contributes essentially to the research of a virulent digitization topic on a national and international level.

 Create a common space where members can connect, exchange and collaborate, create opportunities for action and collaboration, collect and distribute the knowledge.

-THE DIGITAL SOCIETY INITIATIVE
+THE DIGITAL SOCIETY INITIATIVE (DSI)

-Membership in the DSI Community Mobility is open to researchers affiliated with a Swiss university.
+Membership in the DSI Community Gaming is open to researchers affiliated with a Swiss university.
 For other individuals, membership is conditional on an ongoing cooperation with the DSI Community.
 To become a member of a DSI Community, membership in the DSI Network is required.
 Please follow this link.